Overfunctioning Trauma Response: The Hidden Burnout

 One that isn’t earned by performance, one that starts in the body.

 Somatic therapy helps you rebuild that sense of safety.
 Not by analyzing everything, but by noticing what your body feels, wants, and needs.
 You begin to gently interrupt the patterns that have kept you locked in survival mode.
+Therapy introduces the idea that you don’t have to keep repeating old patterns—you can become aware of unconscious dynamics and intentionally shift them.

 This work is deep, and it’s tender.
 But it’s also powerful.
 When your body starts to trust that it no longer has to overfunction to be okay?
+In this way, therapy helps you learn to solve problems in healthier ways, rather than just reacting.
+It supports you in functioning optimally, not just surviving, and helps you develop more thoughtful responses to stress.

 That’s when rest becomes possible.
 That’s when you get to be again, not just do.